TheWolfPackSociety/Youtube-Playlist-Downloader/README.md

 - Open a `cmd prompt` and run the commands `cd Code` and `python downloader.py [url of playlist]`
 ## License
 All code and Executables are under the [Apache License 2.0](/LICENSE).

+### Note
+Sorry for the shitty code.
+Will refactor later, if necessary.